-Flip It - 43 min.; 9-12; 6 students; Limit 8 (5 seniors); No experience needed for the class.
+Flip It - 43 min.; 9-12; Limit 12 (6 seniors); No experience needed for the class.
 We will help you out with tools just bring the ideas.
 Students will find, design, create and give purpose to a un-usable piece of material.
 Examples maybe pallet furniture, picture frames, lamps, barn wood projects, the sky is the limit.

-Building Trades - 86 min., 10-12; Prerequisite: Construction Careers; Working on the Tiny House.
+Building Trades - 86 min., 10-12; Working on the House.
+Students need to have taken an Industrial Technoloby class before the May Term.